weuzor/bowden_cutter/README.md

 <img width="200" alt="actuator" src="https://github.com/user-attachments/assets/a0ac36f2-673f-483e-953d-081e40a675ca" />

-The modification consists of a modified _extruder front body_, a modified _printhead_ as well as a _blade shuttle_ and the _external actuator_ which can be clamped to the printer top frame extrusion.
+The modification consists of 4 components: a modified _extruder front body_, a modified _printhead_ as well as a _blade shuttle_ and the _external actuator_ which can be clamped to the printer top frame extrusion.

 The modified extruder front bodies (available for Clockwork 2 and Galileo 2) with integrated bowden tube path also have both filament sensors.